Decomposition Strategies and Multi-shot ASP Solving for Job-shop Scheduling: Conclusions

+\revisedtext{ Clearly, the decomposition of large-scale instances into time windows is specific to JSP, may be adopted to closely related scheduling problems, such as flow-shop, open-shop, or flexible job-shop scheduling \cite{taillard1993benchmarks,xigapelili19a}, but does not carry forward to other kinds of combinatorial optimization problems, e.g., the well-known Knapsack Problem and the Traveling Salesperson Problem.
+While structural approaches like tree decomposition \cite{fichte2017bounded} are domain-independent, their applicability relies on the features of problem instances, whose large treewidth may render tree decomposition ineffective.
+Hence, the rapid prototyping and practical application of dedicated problem decomposition and multi-shot ASP (modulo DL) solving methods could be further promoted by future work supplying modeling directives similar to the neighborhood declarations for ASP-based Large Neighborhood Search or the domain-specific \lstinline{#heuristic} statements of \clingo \cite{gebser2013domain}.}

-\paragraph{Acknowledgments.}{This work was partially funded by KWF project 28472, cms electronics GmbH, FunderMax GmbH, Hirsch Armbänder GmbH, incubed IT GmbH, Infineon Technologies Austria AG, Isovolta AG, Kostwein Holding GmbH, and Privatstiftung Kärntner Sparkasse.
-We thank the anonymous reviewers for their valuable suggestions and comments.}
+\paragraph{Acknowledgments.} This work was partially funded by KWF project 28472, cms electronics GmbH, FunderMax GmbH, Hirsch Armb\"ander GmbH, incubed IT GmbH, Infineon Technologies Austria AG, Isovolta AG, Kostwein Holding GmbH, and Privatstiftung K\"arntner Sparkasse.
+We are grateful to the anonymous reviewers for constructive comments that helped to improve this paper.